Find My Footwear

 Your doctor may be able to make a firm diagnosis just based on a physical examination and your account of the pain.
 If not, he or she may order magnetic resonance imaging (MRI) or take an x-ray.

 These diagnostic tests will allow your doctor to rule out pinched nerve or stress fracture as the cause of your pain.
 X-rays can also pick up bone spurs that may have developed in your heel because of plantar fasciitis.
-Sometimes removal of the bone spur will also resolve the rest of your pain.
+Sometimes removal of a bone spur will also resolve the rest of your pain.

 Is Surgery Absolutely Necessary?